matteomanzo-zz/CV/README.md

 - Online marketing: A/B testing, multiple sale channels to identify the most reliable source of customers for our business

 ###Do it Yourself!
-I love to create things by myself..
+I love to create things by myself, and I just go crazy when I find any device that I could disassemble, have a look inside, break it, fix it and reassemble it.
 In my arsenal you might find:

 - A bamboo fly fishing rod;
 - A Cinema cart;
 - A Cinema shoulder pad;

-I just go crazy when I find any device that I could disassemble, have a look inside, break it, fix it and reassemble it.

 ##Education